 Teen hangouts with "mocktail" bars, hip gaming stations and DJ training?
 3D printers, wall-to-wall LEGO and parades?
-Padded play spaces for crawlers?
+Padded play spaces for babies?
 Mickey Mouse, Dr. Seuss and Star Wars?
 If your family is saying "yes, please" to all of the above, then you'll want to check out the five best kids clubs on cruises.
-Our favorite lines are working hard to keep your kids entertained onboard, and these incredible play spaces for children, ages 6 months to 17 years, are bound to wow you.
+Our favourite lines are working hard to keep your kids entertained onboard, and these incredible play spaces for children, ages 6 months to 17 years, are bound to wow you.

 1. Royal Caribbean's Adventure Ocean

 Why We Love It: While all Royal Caribbean kids clubs are incredible, Oasis-class ships top them all with roughly 28,700 square feet per ship dedicated to children's facilities.
-Adventure Ocean's top-deck hub includes play spaces for the different age groups, a nursery for babies and toddlers, hangouts for teens and tweens, a video arcade, a science lab and a theater.
-A partnership with Dreamworks keep the little ones happy, while DJ classes and plenty of video games appeal to the hard-to-please teen set.
+Adventure Ocean's top-deck hub includes play spaces for the different age groups, a nursery for babies and toddlers, hangouts for teens and tweens, a video arcade, a science lab and a theatre.
+A packed programme of fun activities keeps the little ones happy, while DJ classes and plenty of video games appeal to the hard-to-please teen set.

 2. Norwegian's Splash Academy

-Why We Love It: A two-deck kids club and an industrial-chic teen center make the youth facilities on Breakaway and Getaway among the best in the fleet (much better than on the later ships, Bliss and Joy, where all kids facilities have been moved deep below-decks).
-The Splash Academy play areas are colorful and versatile, and they host everything from arts and crafts to fashion shows and pirate nights.
+Why We Love It: A two-deck kids club and an industrial-chic teen centre make the youth facilities on Breakaway and Getaway the best in the fleet (much better than on the later ships, Bliss and Joy, where all kids facilities have been moved deep below-decks).
+The Splash Academy play areas are colourful and versatile, and they host everything from arts and crafts to fashion shows and pirate nights.
 A soft play area for babies and toddlers provides parents with a safe place to get on the floor with the little ones.
-Teens can do their thing at Entourage, with its video jukebox, dance floor, foosball, gaming station and DJ emulator.
+Teens can do their thing at Entourage, with its video jukebox, dance floor, table football, gaming station and DJ emulator.

 3. Disney Cruise Line's Oceaneer Club